-The weary Evangelist closes his eyes and rests his head on the hand that holds his pen, pointing with his other hand to his completed labors, the Book of the Apocalypse.
-On the table beside this book rests an engraver's burin, and beside this a tablet of the same shape as the engraved plates of the Apocalypse series, inscribed with the words: "Jean Duvet Goldsmith of Langres aged 70 made these histories 1555."
-From this it is clear that the aged manSaint John is usually depicted much youngeris in some sense the artist himself, and that the many harbingers of death that appear in the image allude as much to the artist as to the Evangelist.
+The weary Evangelist closes his eyes and rests his head on his hand.
+He points to his completed labors, the Book of the Apocalypse.
+On the table beside the book rests an engraver's burin and a tablet inscribed with the words: 'Jean Duvet Goldsmith of Langres aged 70 made these histories 1555.'
+It is clear that the aged man—Saint John is usually depicted much younger—doubles as a representation of the artist himself, and that the harbingers of death that appear in the image allude to the artist and the Evangelist.
 One of the most poignant of these symbols is the swan who, having broken the golden chain of life, approaches with an arrow in his beak.
-The swan, an allusion to Duvet's name (which means "down"), was said to sing most sweetly before death.
-Clearly Duvet viewed this series as his swansong, for the inscription above the swan reads: "The Fates are pressing, already sight fails, the mind remains victorious, and the great work is completed."
+The swan, an allusion to Duvet's name (which means 'down'), was said to sing most sweetly before death.
+Clearly Duvet regarded this series as his swansong.
+The inscription above the swan reads: 'The Fates are pressing, already sight fails, the mind remains victorious, and the great work is completed.'